 Peruvians extend the joy of Christmas throughout the entire season with traditional activities like Chocolatadas.
 This Christmas tradition in Peru involves more fortunate people giving to others.
 The main way people give to others is by providing cups of hot chocolate to kids and anyone who has traveled far for the treat.
 In some cases, treats also include cake and small gifts for kids.

 Whether you're interested in history and multicultural studies or need some new Christmas tradition ideas for your family, seeing what others are doing around the globe can be helpful and fun.
-Many Christmas customs are rooted in the same beliefs or stories and it's cool to see how different people interpret the same notions.
+Many Christmas customs are rooted in the same beliefs or stories and it's enlightening to see how different people interpret the same notions.